Clinery1/teacher-trading-app/idea.md

+# Group 15 members
+- Chris Nguyen

 # Abstract
 A trading space for teachers to post their excess supplies and supplies they need.

 # MVP
 - Post creation
 - Applying to receive supplies
 - Pretty list for posts
+- Removing posts that are no longer available
+- Sign-in with names
+- Description that includes the teacher's school

 # Pages
 - Create a post